merryface/show-me-the-money/readme.md

 ### `base`
 Base salary entry.
 Only takes a number same as or greater than 0.

+### `isCaptain`
+A boolean that determines whether the user is a captain, which allows for modifications.

 ### `dutyDays`
 This is a parameter to calculate per diems paid.
 It is displayed as "Per diem days" on the frontend.
 Only takes a number.
 The per diem rate is 70 euros. therefore `dutyDays*70` is used for the calculation and then added to the base pay into a total.